Click on the links below to access the resources available to you.

 2015-2016 News Release of Current Participants

 The Dwight David EISENHOWER COMMUNITY COLLEGE TRANSPORTATION FELLOWSHIP PROGRAM 2015

 OBJECTIVES OF THE PROGRAM

 MESA Students enrolled in an Engineering Work Experience 199 during both fall and spring semester.
 This class is a 1 unit seminar which explores and evaluates transportation related topics.
 Engineering Instructor, Antonio Castro is assisting students in acquiring discipline awareness as well as focus on the requirements stipulated through the Dwight David Eisenhower Fellowship awarded to the MESA program.

 In this class, recipients prepare a research paper on a topic directly related to a relevant transportation problem or issue, with the approval of Antonio Castro, Faculty Advisor.
-Students attend the Transportation Research Board (TRB) held January 11-15, 2016 in Washington, DC where you present your research project (mandatory).
+Students attend the Transportation Research Board (TRB) held in January at Washington, DC, where students present their research project (mandatory).
 In addition, all students submit a required 300 word abstract of their research (or proposed research) for review to the Transportation Research Board staff.